skathirmani/datasets/rossmann/readme.md

   - Save the trained model using joblib or pickle.

 - Streamlit App
   - Create a UI where users can:
     - Upload new test files or select a specific Store and Date to get a prediction.
     - View prediction results in tabular and graphical format.
-- Add visualizations to explore sales trends across stores.
+  - Add visualizations (with filters) to explore sales trends across stores.
-- Add filters (e.g., store type, promo) to see segmented predictions.

 - Code file repository
   - Commit the app & model code in your github repository